Sample Legislation

 Rural Technology & Farm Community Innovation Act

-The Rural Technology & Farm Community Innovation Act supports rural technology hubs, farm innovation centers, and training programs that bring high-tech jobs and tools to farm country.
+Supports rural technology hubs, innovation centers and training programs that bring modern tools and skilled jobs to farm regions.

 Theme IV: Resilience, Infrastructure, and Conservation